alexclassroom/simple-page-ordering/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Order your pages and other custom post types that support "page-attributes" with simple drag and drop right from the standard page list.
+Order your pages and other custom post types that support "page-attributes" with drag and drop right from the standard page list.

 == Description ==

-Order your pages, hierarchical custom post types, or custom post types with "page-attributes" with simple drag and drop right from the built in page list.
+Order your pages, hierarchical custom post types, or custom post types with "page-attributes" with drag and drop right from the built in page list.

-Simply drag and drop the page into the desired position.
-It's that simple.
+Drag and drop the page into the desired position.
 No new admin menus pages, no clunky, bolted on user interfaces.
-Just drag and drop on the page or post-type screen.
+Drag and drop on the page or post-type screen.

 The plug-in is "capabilities aware" - only users with the ability to edit others' pages (editors and administrators) will be able to reorder content.

-Integrated help is included: just click the "help" tab at the top right of the screen.
+Integrated help is included: click the "help" tab at the top right of the screen.

 Please note that the plug-in is not compatible with Internet Explorer 7 and earlier, due to limitations within those browsers.